navdeep-G/machine-learning/README.md

 This repo contains materials about machine learning.
 This can range from implementations/analysis I have personally done to reference materials that I find extremely helpful (ranging from beginning to advanced).

+Software Uses is as follows:

+-Matlab/Octave
+-R
+-Python